KingSiong/KingSiong.github.io/README.md

 ### Bug Fix or New Feature

-I hardly write javascript and python, so what i wrote is akwark.
+I hardly write javascript and python, so what i wrote is akward.
 In this case, i wish you to fix some bugs or add more features.

 For bug fix: